Paul-Jarschke/AngStHasen/project/seats/README.md

 However, it is important that the format defaults are maintained: The first representing the headings for the columns representing the seats; the first column representing the rows of seats in the aircraft.
 Each aircraft has an even number of seats evenly distributed on two sides.
 - Administrators can access and download a statistics page that displays the number and percentage of free and reserved seats, as well as lists of all available and unavailable seats and their number, and all user information (except passwords).
 (see picture)

-## Code examples
-Include **very short code examples** that show what the project does as **concisely** as possible.
-Developers should be able to figure out **how** your project solves their problem by looking at the code examples.
-Make sure the API you are showing off is intuitive, and that your code is short and concise.
-See the [news-please project](https://github.com/fhamborg/news-please/blob/master/README.md#use-within-your-own-code-as-a-library) for example.

 ## Installation
 Please follow the following steps to install ASR: